Matvey787/Triangles_Rebellion/README.md

 # Geometry Library

-## Intro
+## Description

 The Geometry Library provides control over standard geometric containers such as points, vectors, lines, and triangles.

-## Documentation

-1. All interfaces are located in the GEO namespace.
+All interfaces are located in the GEO namespace.
 Library header is `geo.hpp`.
 Below is a simple example of how to create points and triangles using the library:

 ```cpp
 #include "geo.hpp"